Online Resources & Scholarships for Nurse Practitioner Students

 Steps to Success on Nurse Practitioner Scholarship Applications

 When pursuing scholarship awards, it’s important to remember that you’re in competition with other applicants.
-For this reason, it’s critical to develop a strategy for choosing and applying for scholarships that maximizes your chances of winning.
-To get you started, here are five important keys to landing the scholarships you want:
+So, it’s critical to develop a strategy for choosing and applying to scholarships that maximizes your chances of winning.

 Key #1: Beef up your experience and volunteer work.